 - Smoothed Moving Average

-For example, it is not possible to use a Hull or Adaptive Moving Average.
+For example, it is not possible to use a Hull, T3 or Adaptive Moving Average.
 However, there is an alternative possible solution depending upon what you want to do.
-It is possible to base any of the individual Moving Average studies upon another study Subgraph.
-Refer to Based On in the Chart Studies documentation.
+It is possible to base any of these individual Moving Average studies upon another study Subgraph.
+Refer to Based On in the Chart Studies documentation for instructions.

 Time Period Unit